What we do

 Marcus’s main strengths include helping users with their use of the Virtual Learning Environment, creating clear step-by-step user guides, and solving technical issues.
 He has also successfully created and redesigned Virtual Learning Environments for several institutions.

-Lou joined Crossfields in September 2014 as Qualification Development Coordinator and became Executive Director in November 2019.
+Lou joined Crossfields in September 2014 as Qualification Development Coordinator and became Chief Executive Officer in November 2019.
 She has a rich employment history, working in both public and private sectors, and brings this experience with her as she works alongside our centres, learners and partner organisations.
 Louise has a BSc in Economics, a Post Graduate Diploma in Management and holds Qualified Teacher Status.
-In working with Crossfields she is embracing the opportunity to deepen her understanding of holistic and integrative approaches at all levels and to further develop her educational philosophy.
+She recently completed an MSc in Education at Bristol University where her focus was on Critical Pedagogy and democratic approaches to education.
+In working with Crossfields she is embracing the opportunity to deepen her understanding of holistic and integrative approaches at all levels and build on her educational philosophy.

 Simon Fielding OBE DO